Honest, hands-on roundup

 Pros

-• Mac-first UI with modern toolbar
+• Mac-first UI with a toolbar that docks left or right

 • Spotlight, Highlighter and Measure tools